hackclub/hackclub/workshops/soccer/README.md

 ## Setup

-1. If you're more experienced and want to use your own editor follow [these instructions](own_editor.md).
+1. If you're more experienced and want to use your own editor, follow [these instructions](own_editor.md).
 2. If you haven't already, make sure you have a JS Bin account first. <a href="https://jsbin.com/register" target="_blank">Create one here.</a>